Leadership for Change

 Guests to campus must pay to park in either the Mission Parking Structure (subject to space availability) or the West Parking Structure and West Parking Lot.
 Payment is required Monday through Friday between the hours of

 - Tram Service - A Tram service is offered free of charge from the West Parking Structure up to

 maincampus.
 The tram runs every 5 to 7 minutes.
 A complete tram schedule is available on the Tram Services Website.

 - Restricted Spaces - You may not park in USD Only spaces, Tow-Away spaces, or reserved spaces.

 - Posted Signs - Please read all signs posted on cones and/or barricades before parking to ensure you don't park in an area that is reserved or closed.

 - Timed Spaces - Loading zones and time restricted spaces are enforced 24 hours a day, 7 days a week.
-You may only park in these spaces/areas for the amount of time indicated in the space/area.
+You may only park in these spaces/areas for the amount of time indicated in

 - Metered Spaces - You may park in metered spaces for under the time allotted and must pay at the Pay Station.